| +Home | Museum | Wanted | Specs | Previous | Next |

 [DECIMAL] key is changed, such that five zeroes are indexed when it is pressed.

-These five zeroes serve as a seperator to allow the K register to contain
+These five zeroes serve as a separator to allow the K register to contain

-two numbers, seperated by five zeroes.
+two numbers, separated by five zeroes.
 For example, to simultaneously

 calculate the following summations, x2, 2xy, y2, x,